cursedcoder/DarkRedisListBundle/README.md

 * Single — fetches entities one at a time (1 request per entity)
 * Pieces — fetches entities by pieces, for example for list "Post1, Post2, Answer1, Answer2, Post3, Post4" it will take 3 requests

+## Listener
+Redis listener is automatically loads Redis-data to your entities.
+It is enabled by default.

 ## Configuration reference

 ```jinja